-A person working as an Instrumentation and Control Engineer in Bulgaria typically earns around 2,850 BGN per month.
+A person working as Instrumentation and Control Engineer in Bulgaria typically earns around 2,850 BGN.
 Salaries range from 1,400 BGN (lowest) to 4,450 BGN (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Instrumentation and Control Engineer salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Instrumentation and Control Engineer salaries in Bulgaria vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

 |0 - 2 Years|